Research Areas

 Working with Defence Science and Technology Laboratory (Dstl) and leading companies in defence industry, the group is also active in using super-resolution, and sparse signal processing methods to electromagnetic environment situation awareness.

 Our goal is to study and improve human and machine hearing.
 The research of the Speech and Audio Processing Lab currently addresses single- and multi-channel acoustic systems, and speech processing for hearing aids and speech recognition systems.
 The Lab is a member of Imperial’s 'Natural and Machine Hearing’ initiative.
 The key technical topics in acoustic signal processing include microphone array beamforming, direction-of-arrival estimation, acoustic source tracking, acoustic imaging and acoustic SLAM.
-Our work on speech processing includes binaural speech enhancement, speech dereverberation, audio-visual data fusion, acoustic simulation of challenging use-case scenarios and the ever more important topic speaker diarization.
-Key partnerships are with University College London for work on hearing devices and we work fruitfully with several industry partners.
+Our work on speech processing includes the study of aphasia following stroke and associated work on lesion mapping from the voice, binaural speech enhancement, speech dereverberation and audio-visual data fusion.
+Key recent partnerships are with University College London for work on hearing devices and we work fruitfully with several industry partners.

 Academics: Mike Brookes, Patrick Naylor